CBainCoding/SignUp/README.md

 <h3>Deployment</h3>

 <h3>Citation of ALL sources(code, images, text)</h3>

+Chat GPT - General assistance with debugging and structuring code Django Documentation - General assistance
+W3 Schools - General help with structuring code and debugging Bootstrap Documentation geograph.org and Peter Trimming for background image - https://www.geograph.org.uk/photo/1983853 Code Institute staff and tutors who taught me and helped with debugging issues My mentor for helping plan, check in and reviewing the project once complete

 <h3>Future features </h3>
+    - Currently the club staff have no way to access the enquiries unless given permission by the admin/superuser.
+I would like to add an "inbox" page that displays the enquiries in a front-end page so that staff do not need to access the admin panel.
+    - Similar to the enquiries, I intend to add a "Member details" page which allows staff to see a list of members and their details, if possible also export these details in a CSV file as the intention is that they can then be submitted to the national governing body to register the club members.

 <h3>Known Bugs</h3>
 Delete FAQ message not showing when a user deletes from the front-end.
 For some reason while the messages work when creating and editing the FAQs page, the delete message does not show.